Who Was George Washington?

 After the battles of Lexington and Concord in April 1775, the political dispute between Great Britain and her North American colonies escalated into an armed conflict.
 In May, Washington traveled to the Second Continental Congress in Philadelphia dressed in a military uniform, indicating that he was prepared for war.
 On June 15th, he was appointed Major General and Commander-in-Chief of the colonial forces against Great Britain.
 As was his custom, he did not seek out the office of commander, but he faced no serious competition.

 Washington was the best choice for a number of reasons: he had the prestige, military experience and charisma for the job and he had been advising Congress for months.
 Another factor was political.
-The Revolution had started in New England and at the time, they were the only colonies that had directly felt the blunt of British tyranny.
+The Revolution had started in New England and at the time, they were the only colonies that had directly felt the brunt of British tyranny.
 Virginia was the largest British colony and deserved recognition and New England needed Southern support.

 Political considerations and force of personality aside, George Washington was not necessarily qualified to wage war on the world's most powerful nation.
 Washington's training and experience were primarily in frontier warfare involving small numbers of soldiers.
 He wasn't trained in the open-field style of battle practiced by the commanding British generals.
 He had no practical experience maneuvering large formations of infantry, commanding cavalry or artillery, or maintaining the flow of supplies for thousands of men in the field.
 But he was courageous and determined and smart enough to keep one step ahead of the enemy.